cryptape/dapp-demos/pet-shop/README.md

     console.log(err.message)
 })
 ```
-If receipt received, then call markAdopted method or throw the error.
+If receipt received and no error message appear, then call markAdopted method, or throw the error.